jeffreybarry/data-science-portfolios/README.md

-# data-science-portfolios
-Guide to building a portfolio in data science
+# Guide to building a portfolio in data science

 ## Core competencies of the Data Science minor at Washington and Lee